 So, they went completely by chance to the same clinic I used to donate my sperm too.
-Of course, when we spoke about it and realised it was the same clinic, my friend was in shock.
+Of course, when we spoke about it and realized it was the same clinic, my friend was in shock.

 It didn’t really help that I suggested maybe the kid will be born looking like me!

-Needless to say they had a beautiful baby girl, and she looked nothing like me.
+Needless to say, they had a beautiful baby girl, and she looked nothing like me.

 How Do I Feel About This Now?